wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/3-exercise-deploy.md

 ![Screenshot of the SharePoint Framework Project.](../media/03-create-project-02.png)

-## Enable the web part to be used in Microsoft Teamsnpm
+## Enable the web part to be used in Microsoft Teams

 Locate and open the file **./src/webparts/spFxTeamsTogether/SpFxTeamsTogetherWebPart.manifest.json**: